216.696.8700

 Can AI-Generated Nudity Be Prosecuted Under Revenge Porn Statues in Other States?

 In most states, revenge porn claims are legally recognized when a victim can show that an image or video of that victim, which is identifiable to or attributed to an actual person, is improperly disseminated or sold with the intent to cause the victim some specific harm, and in fact does cause such harm.
-Thus, the legal issue remains similar to the issue raised above in applying Ohio’s criminal statute to deepfake content, potentially leaving victims with fewer criminal options for AI-generated image abuse.
+Thus, the legal issue remains similar to the issue raised above in applying Ohio’s criminal statute to AI deepfake content, potentially leaving victims with fewer criminal options for AI-generated image abuse.

 Some revenge porn statutes specifically address the issue of artificially created nudes or pornography.
 For example, Virginia’s revenge porn statute, VA Code § 18.2-386.2, makes it a crime to maliciously disseminate a video or picture “created by any means whatsoever” that depicts another person who is nude.
 The definition specifies that “another person” includes a person whose image was used in creating, adapting or modifying a videographic or still image with the intent to depict an actual person and who is recognizable as an actual person by the person’s face, likeness or other distinguishing characteristic.
 Thus, if Titanic’s “Jack” disseminated his pencil drawing of “Rose” without her consent and for malicious purposes, this action would violate Virginia’s revenge porn statute – even if (and maybe especially if) Rose never sat for the drawing and the nudity was a function of the artist’s brush/pencil.
 Likewise, a “fake” nude image generated by AI technology would likely be criminally actionable in Virginia.